Skip to main content

 Dholl Puri (Dholl Puri)

-A thin, flatbread made with split peas and served with various curries and chutneys.
-It's a popular street food and a quintessential Mauritian dish.
+A thin flatbread made with ground split peas, served with an assortment of curries and chutneys.
+It's the street food locals reach for most, and about as Mauritian as a dish gets.

 Mine Frite (Mine Frite)